-Møre Boligkreditt has no repossessed assets or properties as at 31.12.2022.
+Møre Boligkreditt has no repossessed assets or properties as at 31.12.2023.

-At the time of acquisition mortgages in the cover pool had LTV within 80 per cent.
-Part of the mortgages exceeding LTV of 80 per cent, based on quarterly valuation from AVM company, totaled NOK 91 million as of 31 December 2022 (NOK 193 million), see note 22.
+Part of the mortgages exceeding LTV of 80 per cent, based on quarterly valuation from AVM company, totaled NOK 111 million as of 31 December 2023 (NOK 91 million).

 The table below provide the distribution of mortgage volume in each LTV-bucket.
-The 0 % - 60 % LTVbucket contain only mortgages with whole LTV less than 60 %.
+The 0 % - 60 % LTV-bucket contain only mortgages with whole LTV less than 60 %.
 LTV above 100 % implies that the mortgage volume exceeds the value of the collateral.